LanetNetwork/pingtcp/README.md

 * make (tested with GNU Make 3.82)
 * gcc (tested with 4.8.2)
 * cmake (tested with 2.8.11)
-* pfcquirks (is available as git submodule)

 ### Compiling

-First, initialize and update git submodules:

-`git submodule init`
-`git submodule update`

-Then create `build` folder, chdir to it and type:
+Create `build` folder, chdir to it and type:

 `cmake ..`